-This means that time management is the most important CPA exam tips to pass the CPA exam.
+This means that time management is the most important CPA exam tip to pass the CPA exam.

-I strongly recommend a buffer, but you prefer not to have any, you can allocate a slightly longer time for sims (i.e. 50 minutes each, with 5 minutes to spare).
+I strongly recommend a buffer, but if you prefer not to have any, you can allocate a slightly longer time for the SIMs (i.e. 50 minutes each, with 5 minutes to spare).

 Click here for general study tactics for the CPA FAR exam.